CyberfusionIO/python3-cyberfusion-rabbitmq-consumer/README.md

 ... and building a new, lean RPC framework becomes obvious.

+The RPC framework is based on RabbitMQ, because it provides all primitives needed for stable and scalable inter-systems messaging.

 ## RPC vs REST

 Traditionally, REST is the go-to framework for strong-contracted data exchange.